TodePond/TodePondDotCom/wikiblogarden/better-computing/just/read/readme.md

 That being said, it feels imbalanced.
 Command line enthusiasts are much more sensitive and emotional, because they're mainly [men](/wikiblogarden/men).
 This is why I used the command line as the provocative opening to the article.

-It seems to have worked!
-It triggered a lot of discussion.

 ## Just read the subtext

 However, many people didn't read the whole post, or they couldn't see the subtext.
-They thought that the article was 'anti command line'.
+They thought that the article was "anti command line".

-It wasn't 'anti command line'.
-It was 'anti unempathetic tech bro'.
+It wasn't "anti command line".
+It was something else.

-I'm starting a new theory that *all the best blog posts don't need proof because they prove themselves*.

 Keep scrolling to test your subtext reading skills.
 What do you think the subtext is here?